Delphi (software): Features

 Delphi supports rapid application development (RAD).
-Prominent features are a visual designer and two application frameworks, VCL for Windows and FireMonkey (FMX) for cross-platform development.
+Prominent features are a visual designer and two application frameworks, Visual Component Library (VCL) for Windows and FireMonkey (FMX) for cross-platform development.

 Delphi uses the Pascal-based programming language Object Pascal created by Anders Hejlsberg for Borland (now IDERA) as the successor to Turbo Pascal.
-It supports native cross-compilation to many platforms including Windows, Linux, iOS and Android.
+It supports native cross-compilation to many platforms including Windows, Linux, iOS, and Android.

-To better support development for Microsoft Windows and interoperate with code developed with other software development tools, Delphi supports independent interfaces of Component Object Model (COM) with reference counted class implementations, and support for many third-party components.
+To better support development for Microsoft Windows and interoperate with code developed with other software development tools, Delphi supports independent interfaces of Component Object Model (COM) with reference counting class implementations, and support for many third-party components.
 Interface implementations can be delegated to fields or properties of classes.
 Message handlers are implemented by tagging a method of a class with the integer constant of the message to handle.

 Database connectivity is extensively supported through VCL database-aware and database access components.

 Later versions have included upgraded and enhanced runtime library routines, some provided by the community group FastCode.

 Characteristics

 Delphi uses a strongly typed high-level programming language, intended to be easy to use and originally based on the earlier Object Pascal language.
 Pascal was originally developed as a general-purpose language "suitable for expressing the fundamental constructs known at the time in a concise and logical way", and "its implementation was to be efficient and competitive with existing FORTRAN compilers" but without low-level programming facilities or access to hardware.
 Turbo Pascal and its descendants, including Delphi, support access to hardware and low-level programming, with the facility to incorporate code written in assembly language and other languages.
-Delphi's object orientation features only class- and interface-based polymorphism.
+Delphi's object-orientation features only class- and interface-based polymorphism.
 Metaclasses are first class objects.
-Objects are actually references to the objects (as in Java), which Delphi implicitly de-references, so there is usually no need to manually allocate memory for pointers to objects or use similar techniques that some other languages need.
+Objects are references to the objects (as in Java), which Delphi implicitly de-references, so there is usually no need to manually allocate memory for pointers to objects or use similar techniques that some other languages need.
 There are dedicated reference-counted string types, and also null-terminated strings.

 Strings can be concatenated by using the '+' operator, rather than using functions.
-For dedicated string types Delphi handles memory management without programmer intervention.
-Since Borland Developer Studio 2006 there are functions to locate memory leaks.
+For dedicated string types, Delphi handles memory management without programmer intervention.
+Since Borland Developer Studio 2006, there are functions to locate memory leaks.